datacenter/ansible-role-aci-model/README.md

   gather_facts: no
   roles:
   - role: aci-model
-    aci_model_data: '{{ inventory.aci_topology }}'
+    aci_model_data: '{{ aci_topology }}'
 ```

 ## Notes

-- Over time more ACI modules will become available and this role will be adapted to work
+- Over time when more ACI modules are released with Ansible, we will swap the **aci_rest** calls with the high-level module calls.
-  using those newer ACI modules, replacing the low-level **aci_rest** tasks.
+- Feel free to add additional functionality and share it with us on Github !

 ## License